mr-kaveh/Practical-Python-Scripts/README.md

 -   4-4-Sets
 ---
 ### 5-working with Files

+-   5-1-File Basics
--   5-1-Reading and Writing Files
+-   5-x-Reading and Writing Files

 -   Using Context Managers